MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-V-Executive-Office-Immigration-Review-Department-Justice/subchapter-A-General-Provisions/part-1003-Executive-Office-Immigration-Review/subpart-C-Immigration-Court-Rules-Procedure/section-1003.24.md

 (viii) A motion filed under a law, regulation, or directive that specifically does not require a filing fee.

-(c) *Applications for relief* - (1) *When filed during proceedings.* When an application for relief is filed during the course of proceedings, the fee for that application must be paid in advance to the Department of Homeland Security in accordance with 8 CFR 103.7.
-The fee receipt must accompany the application when it is filed with the immigration court.
+(c) *Applications for relief* - (1) *When filed during proceedings.* When an application for relief is filed during the course of proceedings, the fee for that application must be paid in advance to the Department of Homeland Security in accordance with 8 CFR 103.7 and 8 CFR part 106.
+The fee receipt must accompany the application when it is filed with the immigration court except as provided by 8 CFR 1208.4(d)(3).

 (2) *When submitted with a motion to reopen.* When a motion to reopen is based upon an application for relief, the fee for the motion to reopen shall be paid to the Department of Homeland Security and the fee receipt shall accompany the motion.
 Payment of the fee for the application for relief must be paid to the Department of Homeland Security within the time specified by the immigration judge.

 (d) *Fee waivers.* The immigration judge has the discretion to waive a fee for a motion or application for relief upon a showing that the filing party is unable to pay the fee.
 The request for a fee waiver must be accompanied by a properly executed affidavit or unsworn declaration made pursuant to 28 U.S.C.
 1746 substantiating the filing party's inability to pay the fee.
 If the request for a fee waiver is denied, the application or motion will not be deemed properly filed.

-[69 FR 44906, July 28, 2004]
+[69 FR 44906, July 28, 2004, as amended at 85 FR 81750, Dec.
+16, 2020]